in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 ```

-Complete code is on Github repository : https://github.com/in28minutes/SpringBootWebApplicationStepByStep.
-You can download Step12.zip and import as a maven project to be able to run it.
+Complete code is available on the GitHub repository: [https://github.com/in28minutes/SpringBootWebApplicationStepByStep](https://github.com/in28minutes/SpringBootWebApplicationStepByStep).
+You can download `Step12.zip` and import it as a Maven project to run the application.